 The monitored system can alert in two different ways.
 A nominated key holder can be alerted, or the signal is sent to an Alarm Receiving Centre (ARC).
 If part of the service agreement, the ARC can then alert the key holder or initiate a police or security response.

-Ongoing maintenance of the system by a competent approved security systems company should be carried out.
+Ongoing maintenance and alarm servicing of the system by a competent approved security systems company should be carried out.

 Your intruder alarm maintenance will include a call out facility with a minimum response time as per the agreement.
 This will ensure any emergencies are attended to promptly.